 Lectures take place every Monday (unless indicated below).
 Lectures in bold take place on campus in Gottingen from 8-12 c.t., the remaining lectures on Zoom from 10-12 c.t.
 The block session takes place on campus in Göttingen as well.
-Rooms will be announced here on UniVZ once they have been allocated.
+Rooms will be announced in the university calendar (UniVZ/EXA) once they have been allocated.